SeaOfNodes/Simple/chapter04/README.md

 when we need to create an edge to the predecessor control node, we simply lookup this name in the current scope.

-This introduces the idea that the control flow subgraph is a Petri net model (p.
-131).
+This introduces the idea that the control flow subgraph is a Petri net model.
 The control token moves virtually from node to node as execution proceeds.
 The initial control token is in Start, it then moves via the Proj node to Return.
 In later chapters we will see how the token moves across branches.

 ## More Peephole Optimizations